Patricia Briggs: Biography

-Briggs began writing in 1990 and published her first novel Masques in 1993.
-She wrote primarily in the fantasy genre until her editor asked her to write an urban fantasy, since the genre was showing promising growth.
-Briggs wrote Moon Called, which was published in 2006 and made it to the USA Today bestseller lists.
-The second book in the series, Blood Bound, hit The New York Times Best Seller list.
-The third book, Iron Kissed, was a number one New York Times bestseller and subsequent novels have continued to perform similarly in sales.
+Briggs began writing in 1990 and published her first novel Masques in 1993, and has primarily written in the fantasy and urban fantasy genres.

+Her second novel, Moon Called, was published in 2006, and was the first in the Mercy Thompson series.
+The book made it to the USA Today bestseller lists.

+The second book in the series, Blood Bound, made The New York Times Best Seller list.

+The fifth book in the series, Silver Borne, debuted at #1 on The New York Times' Hardcover Fiction list for the week of April 18, 2010.